4 injured workers sue over collapse at Ohio casino

 The lawsuit accuses Cincinnati-based Messer Construction Company, the site's general contractor, of frequently ordering workers to pour concrete in the rain and freezing cold "knowing this negates concrete's ability to set."

 "Messer required this to meet deadlines without regard to the integrity of the structure," the lawsuit says, adding that the January collapse was the result of the weight of wet concrete and the workers, and an inadequate number of bolts securing steel support beams.

-The lawsuit also accuses other construction companies on the project of inadequately overseeing safety.
+The lawsuit also accuses other construction firms on the project of inadequately overseeing safety.